Donald Heathfield and Tracey Foley: Tracey Foley

-She currently lives in Moscow with her husband, and has since become a writer.
+She currently lives in Moscow with her husband and has become a writer.
 The family served as the inspiration for the main characters in the TV show The Americans.

-In 2019 Vavilova published in Russian her first spy fiction novel A Woman Who Can Keep Secrets written together with Andrey Bronnikov, a special forces veteran.
-It offers a rare glimpse into the training of the Soviet illegals, including evading surveillance, coding messages, studying maps and cryptography, learning foreign languages, establishing a cover story and performing missions abroad to collect intelligence.
-The book was presented at the press conference of the largest Russian news agency TASS.
+In 2019 Vavilova published her first spy fiction novel (in Russian), A Woman Who Can Keep Secrets, co-authored with Andrey Bronnikov, a special forces veteran.
+The novel offers a rare glimpse into the training of Soviet illegals; skills included evading surveillance, coding messages, studying maps and cryptography, learning foreign languages, establishing a cover story, and performing missions abroad to collect intelligence.
+The book was presented at a press conference of the largest Russian news agency, TASS.
 Following the book release, Vavilova gave many interviews and appeared on a number of top Russian television and radio programs.

-Her autobiographical novel was translated into Bulgarian.
-In 2021 it was translated to Catalan and Spanish and published by Simbol Editors and Roca-editorial.
-Translation was done by Josep Lluis Alay.
+Her novel was translated into Bulgarian; in 2021 it was translated into Catalan and Spanish, and it was published by Simbol Editors and Roca-editorial.
+(The translation was done by Josep Lluis Alay.)

-In 2021 Elena Vavilova published her second novel in Russian “The Encrypted Heart” that tells a story of a female Russian illegal sent on a mission to Hong Kong under the name of Stella Lei and her love affair with a French man.
+In 2021 Vavilova published her second novel in Russian, The Encrypted Heart; this novel tells the story of a Russian illegal who was sent on a mission to Hong Kong under the name of Stella Lei, and who had a love affair with a French man.

-Elena often gives lectures within youth organizations and conducts seminars on leadership and networking.
-Together with her husband she developed the course “Strategic Networking” that they teach at the prestigious “Orator Club” in Moscow.
+Vavilova often lectures for youth organizations, and she conducts seminars on leadership and networking.
+Together with her husband, she developed the course Strategic Networking, which they teach at the prestigious Orator Club in Moscow.

-Heathfield and Foley children
+Children of Heathfield and Foley

-The Heathfield and Foley children maintained that they never knew their parents were Russian spies and never heard them speak in Russian.
-At the time of their parents' arrest, they were 16 and 20 years old.
-Their Canadian citizenship was revoked on the grounds that the children of foreign diplomats are not entitled to citizenship even if born on Canadian soil.
+The children of Heathfield and Foley maintain that they had not previously known that their parents were Russian spies and never heard them speak Russian.
+At the time of their parents' arrest, the children were 16 and 20 years old.
+Their Canadian citizenships were revoked, on the grounds that children of foreign diplomats are not entitled to citizenship, even if born on Canadian soil.
 The younger son, Alex, appealed the decision and ultimately had his citizenship reinstated.